-We were so excited to go to Nissi beach coz we wanted to walk on the sand between two seas. (google it so you’ll understand what I mean).
+We were so excited to go to Nissi beach because we wanted to walk on the sand between two seas. (google it so you’ll understand what I mean).

 We were a little disappointed but that wasn’t the main thing.

-Hubby climbed down the rocks to pose for a few pics with my diy beach mats and the girls had fun playing in a dry bush trying to catch butterflies lol.
+Hubby climbed down the rocks to pose for a few pics with my diy beach mats.
+The girls had fun playing in a dry bush trying to catch butterflies lol.

 We all really enjoyed this calm, quiet and picturesque beach and the girls especially enjoyed having water fights.

-Not letting that stop him, he came up with the idea of going as far up to the boarder and taking the last right turn which took us to Kaparis beach.
+Not letting that stop him, he came up with the idea.
+To go as close to the boarder as we could and take that turn.
+This last right turn took us to Kapparis beach.

-There were a lot of Cypriots at the beach and I overheard a few saying they were on holiday that week (most locals are on holiday the week of the 15th August because it’s a national holiday) so there were quite a few people.
+There were a lot of Cypriots at the beach and I overheard a few saying they were on holiday that week.
+Most locals are on holiday the week of the 15th August because it’s a national holiday.

 Foodie, foodie, food!